seanednd/The-Sins-of-Ha-sana/Sean-notes.md

+## session 16 __12/20__
+- Attempted to buy Soarer's service, denied.
+They admit they're unable to do anything about the demons.
+- Decided to group with the Soarer against Cassernix
+- Cassernix has the ritual ready when we head back.
+- Cassernix is a mind flayer symbiote in a treant
 ## session 15 __12/6__
 - Vram, Dammir, Nithaz go back to the shop to tell everyone to leave.
 	- Try to take kiko with us